 Getting Connected with Disability Services

-Georgetown Law is committed to providing reasonable academic adjustments and accommodations for students with disabilities.
+Georgetown Law is committed to providing reasonable accommodations or modifications in the academic environment for students with disabilities.
 Students who wish to request an accommodation are responsible for reviewing the summary below and reading the policy for requesting accommodations at the Law Center.

 Students seeking accommodations for a temporary condition should follow the instructions on the Temporary Conditions page.
 Students seeking additional information can consult the Frequently Asked Questions page.

 To Register and Request Accommodations – Process Summary

 Step 1.
 Contact the Office of Disability Services